plantonhq/infra-charts/gcp/cloud-run-environment/README.md

 | **serviceAccountEnabled**  | Create Service Account with JSON key| `true` / `false`     | **Default:** `true` |
 | **service_account_id**     | Service account ID                | `app-service-account`  | Default `app-service-account`|

 > **Tip:** All resources are enabled by default for a complete environment setup.
-Toggle feature flags to `false` per environment if you don't need certain resources (e.g., disable PostgreSQL for frontend-only deployments).
+Toggle feature flags to `false` per environment if you don't need certain resources (e.g., disable the database for frontend-only deployments).

 ---